-Goldman Sachs Small Cap Value Fund - The investment seeks long-term capital appreciation by investing, under normal circumstances, at least 80% of its assets in a diversified portfolio of equity investments in small-cap issuers with public stock market capitalizations within the range of the market capitalization of companies constituting the Russell 2000 Value Index.
+Goldman Sachs Small Cap Value Fund - The fund seeks long-term capital appreciation by investing, under normal circumstances, at least 80% of its assets in a diversified portfolio of equity investments in small-cap issuers with public stock market capitalizations within the range of the market capitalization of companies constituting the Russell 2000 Value Index.
 The fund invests in small and/or midsize companies.

-Loomis Sayles Value Fund - The investment seeks long-term growth of capital and income.
+Loomis Sayles Value Fund - The fund seeks long-term growth of capital and income.
 The fund primarily invests in equity securities of medium-sized and large-sized companies.
-It may invest in common stocks, convertible securities, and warrants.
+During 2015, the Plan exited this fund and entered into the Dodge & Cox Stock Fund.